 - A minimum of 15 hours teaching activity over the duration of the course – PGRs who teach have varying types of teaching role and responsibility.
 The minimum requirement for teaching hours is to enable the content of the course to be meaningful to participants, and enable them to practice and develop teaching and learning techniques and approaches that they are learning on the course, in their own context.
 Crucially, also, those starting the pathway must be teaching higher education level work (e.g. Level 4 - first year undergraduate - or above).
 Other types of teaching work (e.g. working with children) make interesting comparisons for the portfolio of evidence, but cannot be counted in the required 15 hours.

 - Their PhD supervisor’s approval to embark upon the programme – the APP PGR takes time out of a postgraduate student’s research schedule.
 It is important that a participant’s PhD supervisor is supportive of this.
 In addition, the supervisor will confirm that the participant will have the necessary 15 hours of teaching.

 - To, ideally, be at the early or mid-stage of their PhD, in order to most benefit from the pathway.
 This is because participants are most likely to have active teaching duties during this time, and sufficient time to complete the e-portfolio and taught sessions before the end of their registration.
 Those who are writing up, or have had their viva, but have a commitment to ongoing teaching at Warwick may complete the pathway if there is sufficient time, negotiating this with the course leader.

 A course tutor will review each participant’s application and if they are eligible, will contact them when a place is available on the programme.
-Dates are usually advertised in advance and participants will be able to choose sessions to create their own timetable of study over a series of core and CPD workshops.
+Dates are usually advertised in advance and participants will be able to choose a route of study over a series of core and CPD workshops.